Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Bayesian Inference and MCMC

 {\bf Algorithm 3} ({\bf Distribution of quantile}) \begin{enumerate} \item Draw a sample ${\bm\theta }$ for the parameters from the posterior density $\pi({\bm\theta } | {\bm y})$.
 This can be done using MCMC described in Section 4.2. \item Compute $Q_q=Q_q({\bm \theta})$ using e.g. Algorithm 1. \item Repeat the above steps to obtain $N$ samples of $Q_q ({{\bm \Theta }})$. \end{enumerate}

-In practice the above simulation procedure for estimating the distribution of $Q_q ({{\bm \Theta }})$ can be time consuming, because it involves a long loop (Algorithm 1) inside the loop over parameter samples.
-However, for some cases, the inner loop (Step 2) can be approximated by a closed-form formula and thus making the calculation of the distribution of $Q_q ({{\bm \Theta }})$ more affordable.
-In particular, for economic capital of fully diversified portfolio (\ref{eqn_ec}), the inner loop (step 2) for computing quantile given parameters is replaced by $Q^{\infty}_\alpha ({{\bm \theta }})=\Lambda(X)S(X)$, with $X=\Phi^{-1}(1-\alpha)$, $\Lambda(X)$ given by (\ref{eqn_lambda}) and $S(X)$ by (\ref{eqn_s}).
+In practice the above procedure for simulating the distribution of $Q_q ({{\bm \Theta }})$ can be time consuming, because it involves a long loop (Algorithm 1) inside the loop over parameter samples.
+However, for some limiting cases considered below, the inner loop (Step 2) can be approximated by a closed-form formula and thus making the calculation of the distribution of $Q_q ({{\bm \Theta }})$ more affordable.

+The parameter uncertainty of the quantile estimate under the limiting conditions can be accounted for by a simplified version of Algorithm 3, in which the inner loop (step 2) for computing quantile given parameters is replaced by $Q^{\infty}_\alpha ({{\bm \theta }})=\Lambda(X)S(X)$, with $X=\Phi^{-1}(1-\alpha)$, $\Lambda(X)$ given by (\ref{eqn_lambda}) and $S(X)$ by (\ref{eqn_s}).

+If one would take the frequentist approach and maximum likelihood method, then the economic capital is estimated as $Q_q(\widehat{\bm\theta})$ where $\widehat{\bm\theta}$ is MLE.
+Then, one should typically resort to a large sample limit approximation of the parameter uncertainties by Gaussian distribution with covariances calculated from the second derivatives of the likelihood.
+Finally, the error propagation method (performing the first-order Taylor expansion of $Q_q(\widehat{\bm\theta})$ around ${\bm\theta}$) is typically used to estimate the standard deviation of the capital estimate $Q_q(\widehat{\bm\theta})$ via the covariances of $\widehat{\bm\theta}$; see e.g. Shevchenko (2011, formulas 5.14-5.16).
+However, the dataset for LGD model is small and Gaussian approximation for the parameter uncertainties is certainly not good enough (as confirmed by fitting real data in Sections 5 and 6); and thus Bayesian approach is superior.